The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 * PyCharm: PyCharm supports test discovery and execution for the Python unittest framework.
 You may need to configure PyCharm to use the unittest framework.
 Click PyCharm > Preferences > Tools > Python Integrated Tools and under the Testing heading, choose `Unittests` from the `Default test runner` dropdown.
-* VSCode: VSCode supports test discovery and execution for the Pytyhon unittest framework.
+* VSCode: VSCode supports test discovery and execution for the Python unittest framework.
 Under the *Testing* panel, configure the tests to use the unittest framework and search for tests beginning with *test_**.

 A `.env` file will also need to be configured with the following variables set:
 * GOOGLE_APPLICATION_CREDENTIALS - The path to your Google Cloud Project credentials